 The graduate programme in English is a four-year full-time programme.
 It comprises one component of course modules (90 academic credits) and one component made up of the dissertation (academic credits), totaling a number of 240 academic credits.
 It is also possible to study towards a licentiate, in all 120 academic credits, with one course and one dissertation component of 60 academic credits each.
 The programme is divided into three sections, one specializing in English Linguistics, one specializing in English Literature, and one specializing in American Literature.

-Announcements concerning admission to the graduate programme will be published at Application for Admission to Postgraduate Studies.
-The official call for applications to the PhD programme in the Department of English is typically announced in the early part of September (usually at the end of the first week in September), with a deadline set for September 30th.
+Announcements concerning admission to the graduate programme will be published at Available Positions at Uppsala University.
+The official call for applications to the PhD programme in the Department of English is typically announced in the early part of September (usually at the end of the first week in September), with a deadline by the end of September.
 Please note that applications are not accepted at any other time during the year.
+For the graduate programme starting in January 2015 the application deadline is 29 September.
+Application instructions.

 The Faculty Board can only admit applicants to the graduate programme for whom financing has been arranged for the whole period of study, normally either in the form of employment as a graduate student or by means of a graduate grant.